 Encouraging debate on contemporary economy, this book marks a significant addition to the literature on financialisation, contemporary forms of capitalism, labour and economic sociology more broadly.

 (2) Profits obtained through financial activities versus profits obtained through productive activities

 (3) Shareholding Composition

 (7) Compensations to Executives

 Afterword by Raphael Jonathas da Costa Lima

-Mário Sacomano Neto is an Associated Professor of Organizational Theory at Federal University of Sao Carlos, UFSCar, Brazil.
+Mário Sacomano Neto is Associated Professor of Organizational Theory at the Federal University of Sao Carlos, UFSCar, Brazil.

 Julio Cesar Donadone is currently Full Professor at the Federal University of São Carlos, Brazil, and coordinator of the Center of Studies on Economic Sociology and Finance NESEFI-UFSCar.